-Students will be given a short quiz on each of the three plays discussed and studied in this course.
+Students will be given a short quiz on each of the two plays and the scene anthology discussed and studied in this course.
 Collectively, the three quizzes will represent 10% of the overall mark.
 Quizzes will not be given subsequent to the quiz date.